searls/jasmine-maven-plugin/README.markdown

 Per the `sourceIncludes` settings, everything under the vendor directory will still be loaded first, but "vendor/ajax.js" will be excluded from the runner HTML altogether.

 ### specIncludes, specExcludes - Specifying patterns to include & exclude specs
-`specIncludes` and `specExcludes` are just like `sourceIncludes` and `sourceExcludes`, except they govern the files under your `jsTestSrcDir` base spec directory, as opposed to your production sources in your `jsSrcDir`.
+`specIncludes` and `specExcludes` are just like `sourceIncludes` and `sourceExcludes`, except they govern the files under your `jsTestSrcDir` base spec directory, as opposed to your production sources in `jsSrcDir`.

 These options will probably come in handy less frequently than their `sourceIncludes`/`sourceExcludes` analogues, because the load order of Jasmine spec scripts ought not matter.
 Still, perhaps an application-wide "spec-helper.js" (or a support library like [jasmine-jquery](https://github.com/velesin/jasmine-jquery) or [jasmine-fixture](https://github.com/searls/jasmine-fixture)) needs to be loaded before the specs themselves.
 That can be accomplished like so: